Henry Sylvester Williams: Early life

 The date and place of birth for Williams is contested.
-Some sources indicated that he was born in 1869 in Arouca, Trinidad, others that he was born in Barbados in 1867 and travelled to Trinidad with his parents as a young child.
-He was the eldest son of Elizabeth and Henry Bishop Williams, a wheelwright from Barbados.
+He was born 24th March 1867, Endeavour, St. James, Barbados or in 1869 in Arouca, Trinidad, He was the eldest son of Elizabeth Payne and Henry Bishop Williams, a Carpenter (wheelwright) (Barbados Church Registers) from Barbados.
 Williams grew up in Arouca, a village where the majority of residents were of African descent.
 He attended the Arouca School, which at the time was run by a Chinese Trinidadian known as Stoney Smith.

 Williams started his working life at the age of 17, becoming a teacher with a Class III Certification, and in 1887 he was posted to the government school in San Fernando.
 According to the records, he was one of only three teachers with certificates in that year.
 A year later he was the only certified teacher at the school in Canaan, just south of San Fernando; and the following year he was transferred to San Juan, where he remained until he left Trinidad in 1891.
 A cultured man, he was also qualified to teach singing and played the piano regularly.

-In January 1890 Williams became a founding member of the Trinidad Elementary Teachers Union.
+In January 1890, Williams became a founding member of the Trinidad Elementary Teachers Union.
 The feature address was given by Chief Justice Sir John Gorrie, was in favour of reform in government and was constantly at odds with the white ruling class.
 He frequently gave judgments against the establishment and was so beloved by the man in the street that he was known as "Papa Gorrie".
 Williams exhorted the teachers to act as professionals.
 This is a free country, he reminded them, even if it is a Crown Colony.
 Gorrie undoubtedly would have influenced his thinking.

 Around that time, one of Williams' acquaintances, a coloured lawyer named Edgar Maresse Smith, petitioned the Governor to declare 1 August a holiday for the celebration of Emancipation.
 Robinson did not support it but Gorrie did.
 Even at that time, there was in Trinidad a highly educated, articulate and race-conscious group of black men, among them John Jacob Thomas, Maresse Smith, Mzumbo Lazare, C. E. Petioni, the Reverend Phillip Henry Douglin.
 Thomas particularly was famous for his book Froudacity (1889), in which he refuted and questioned the view espoused by Oxford historian James Anthony Froude that black people could not be entrusted with self-government.
 Thomas's ideas certainly inspired Williams.